Summary

 Wikipedia

-Lisa Ann Murkowski (/mərˈkski/ mər-KOW-skee; born May 22, 1957) is an American attorney and politician serving as the senior United States senator representing Alaska, having held that seat since 2002.
-She is the first woman to represent Alaska in the Senate and the Senate’s second-most senior Republican woman, after Susan Collins of Maine.
-She became dean of Alaska’s congressional delegation upon Representative Don Young‘s death.
+Lisa Ann Murkowski (/mərˈkski/ mər-KOW-skee; born May 22, 1957) is an American attorney and politician serving as the senior United States senator from Alaska, having held the seat since 2002.
+She is the first woman to represent Alaska in the Senate and is the Senate’s second-most senior Republican woman.
+Murkowski became dean of Alaska’s congressional delegation upon Representative Don Young‘s death.

-She is often described as one of the Senate’s most moderate Republicans, and a crucial swing vote.
-According to CQ Roll Call, she voted with President Barack Obama‘s position 72.3% of the time in 2013, one of only two Republicans to do so over 70% of the time.
-In recent years, she opposed Brett Kavanaugh and supported Ketanji Brown Jackson in their respective nominations to the Supreme Court.
-On February 13, 2021, she was one of seven Republican senators to vote to convict Donald Trump of incitement of insurrection in his second impeachment trial, for which she was censured by the Alaska Republican Party.
+Murkowski is often described as one of the Senate’s most moderate Republicans and as a crucial swing vote.
+According to CQ Roll Call, she voted with President Barack Obama‘s position 72.3% of the time in 2013; she was one of only two Republicans to vote with Obama over 70% of the time.
+She opposed Brett Kavanaugh‘s Supreme Court nomination in 2018 and supported Ketanji Brown Jackson‘s Supreme Court nomination in 2018 and 2022.
+In 2021, she was one of seven Republican senators to vote to convict Donald Trump of incitement of insurrection in his second impeachment trial; she was censured by the Alaska Republican Party for casting this vote.

 Early life, education, and early career